 - Registering as a Seller (p.
-230)-Register as a seller and specify a bank that has a US address.
+245)-Register as a seller and specify a bank that has a US address.
 If you plan on 200 or more transactions or if you plan to sell \$20,000 or more worth of Reserved Instances over the course of a year, you also have to provide tax information. - Selling Your Reserved Instances (p.
-234)-List an active Reserved Instance that has more than one month left in its term. - After Your Reserved Instance Is Sold (p.
-253)-Find out when your Reserved Instance is sold, and how you get paid. - Getting Started Quickly (p.
-227)-Pick up the information you need to quickly get started selling in the Reserved Instance Marketplace.
+249)-List an active Reserved Instance that has more than one month left in its term.
+You also must own the Reserved Instance for longer than a month. - After Your Reserved Instance Is Sold (p.
+269)-Find out when your Reserved Instance is sold, and how you get paid. - Quick Start: Selling in the Reserved Instance Marketplace Video-Pick up the information you need to quickly get started selling in the Reserved Instance Marketplace.

-For information about buying Reserved Instances in the Reserved Instance Marketplace, see Buying in the Reserved Instance Marketplace (p.
-256).
+For information about buying Reserved Instances in the Reserved Instance Marketplace, see Buying Reserved Instances (p.
+218).
 For basic information about Reserved Instances, see Reserved Instances (p.
-205).
+211).